Guinness World Records: Board game

 In 1975, Parker Brothers marketed a board game, The Guinness Game of World Records, based on the book.
 Players compete by setting and breaking records for activities such as the longest streak of rolling dice before rolling doubles, stacking plastic pieces, and bouncing a ball off alternating sides of a card, as well as answering trivia questions based on the listings in the Guinness Book of World Records.

 Video games

 A video game, Guinness World Records: The Videogame, was developed by TT Fusion and released for Nintendo DS, Wii and iOS in November 2008.

 Film

 In 2012, Warner Bros. announced the development of a live-action film version of Guinness World Records with Daniel Chun as scriptwriter.
-The film version will apparently use the heroic achievements of record holders as the basis for a narrative that should have global appeal.
+The film, however, never entered production.